-Joe Fleming of Spillar's Cove, near Bonavista, poses with a large coyote he killed on the Bonavista Peninsula on Monday. — Submitted photo
+Joe Fleming of Spillar's Cove, near Bonavista, poses with a large coyote he killed on the Bonavista Peninsula in this file photo. — Submitted photo

 The genetic identity of a 80-pound animal shot in mid-March and believed first to be a coyote is in fact still unknown, Environment and Conservation Minister Terry French told The Telegram today.